In this article

 Duplicating an event

-Many church events are repeats of an event that has happened before.
-Rather than creating an event from the start, it may be quicker to simply duplicate a previous or similar event.
+Many events are repeats of an event that has happened before.
+Rather than creating an event from the start, it will be quicker to simply duplicate a previous or similar event.
 Begin by searching for the previous event.
 In the Events section notice the Search and the View selector to switch between Future and Past events.

 As you type in the Search the list of matching results is auto-filtered.